Find a resource

 Stanford University

 "Each year, we bring together up to 20 fellows from around the world to spend 10 months at Stanford University working on solutions to the most urgent problems facing journalism.
 If you aspire to be a leader who can help reimagine and transform journalism, apply to our program."
-For the 2024-25 cohort, applications are due for international applicants on Dec.
-6, 2023 and for U.S. applicants on Jan.
-24, 2023.
+For the 2026-2027 program, the deadline for both international and US applicants is December 3, 2025.

 Training program